THE QUESTION COMES FIRST

-What stays constant is the obsession: the invisible forces that shape who we become.
-Control systems we don't see.
-Identities we perform.
-Choices that cost more than we expected.
-The fracture between the person we are and the person we show.
+What stays constant is the obsession: control systems we don't see, identities we perform, choices that cost more than we expected, and the fracture between the person we are and the person we show.

 Every book starts with a question that has no clean answer.
-The fiction doesn't resolve it — it makes you live inside it.

 Control